Holistic Mexico Travel Guide: Grass-Fed Meat, Organic Produce, Healing Therapies +

 Holistic Health & Healing Services in Mazunte

-Mazunte is likely one of the places in Mexico with the highest oncentration of health and healing services within a small area.
+Mazunte likely has Mexico’s highest concentration of health and healing services within a small area.
 Every few steps you’ll stumble across yoga centres, Reiki healers, and all kinds of alternative therapies you’ve probably never heard of.
 The best way to find the centre offering what you’re looking for is to take note of the flyers hanging on the street poles and to talk to local members of the community.

 Healthy Restaurants in Mazunte

-- Fresh juices, smoothies, and fresh coconuts are readily available at so many different places in Mazunte
+• Fresh juices, smoothies, and fresh coconuts are readily available pretty much everywhere in Mazunte

 More healthy restaurants in Mazunte can be found in my Mexico map